 Indian Meal Moths

 Indian meal moths are a common type of stored product pest that are found invading and feeding on dry goods found in kitchen and pantry areas.
-These pests got their name because they were first discovered they were found feeding on corn meal.
+These pests got their name because they were first discovered feeding on cornmeal.

 Indian Meal Moth Identification

-Indian meal moth larvae grow to be about ½ of an inch in length.
-Their color depends on their specific species and their specific diet- the body can be brown, green, off-white, or pinkish in color.
+Indian meal moth larvae grow to be about 1/2 of an inch in length.
+Their color depends on their specific species and their specific diet.
+Their body can be brown, green, off-white, or pinkish in color.
 The larvae’s head and thorax are yellowish-brown in color.
-The body of the adult grows to about 3/8th of an inch in length; they have a 5/8th of an inch wingspan.
-The front half of the wing is a yellowish-gray color, the back half of the wing is bronze, copper, or dark gray in color- a dark band separates the two halves of the wing.
+The body of the adult grows to about 3/8th of an inch in length and they have a 5/8th of an inch wingspan.
+The front half of the wing is a yellowish-gray color, the back half of the wing is bronze, copper, or dark gray in color and a dark band separates the two halves of the wing.

-Habits and Life Cycle of Indian Meal Moths
+Habits & Life Cycle Of Indian Meal Moths

 An Indian meal moth infestation usually starts at a food processing/storage facility when the female lays her eggs in a food source contaminating it.
 An infestation happens in a home when a package that is already infested with Indian meal moth eggs is introduced inside.
 Once the larvae emerge they will begin to feed on the food source and create silk webbings that trap large amounts of caste skins and fecal material inside of them.